PranavNagrecha/Salesforce-RAG/rag/development/error-handling-and-logging.md

 ### Q: What are the performance implications of comprehensive logging?

 **A**: Logging adds DML operations which count against governor limits.
 Use async logging (Queueable, Platform Events) for high-volume scenarios, batch log writes when possible, and consider log retention policies to manage storage.
 Balance logging comprehensiveness with performance.

+## Edge Cases and Limitations

+### Logging Object Unavailability

+**Scenario**: The custom logging object may be unavailable due to permissions, DML limits, or system issues.

+**Consideration**:
+- Implement platform event fallback to ensure errors are never lost
+- Handle DML exceptions gracefully in logging utility
+- Monitor logging object availability and permissions
+- Consider using multiple logging mechanisms for redundancy

+### High-Volume Logging Scenarios

+**Scenario**: High-frequency logging can hit governor limits or cause performance issues.

+**Consideration**:
+- Use asynchronous logging for high-volume scenarios
+- Implement log batching to reduce DML operations
+- Consider log level filtering to reduce log volume
+- Monitor logging performance and adjust as needed

+### Partial Failure Scenarios

+**Scenario**: Some records in a bulk operation may fail while others succeed.

+**Consideration**:
+- Use Database methods with `allOrNone=false` for partial success
+- Log errors per record using `getDmlFields()` and `getDmlMessage()`
+- Track successful and failed records separately
+- Implement retry logic for failed records

+### Error Context Loss

+**Scenario**: Errors may occur in contexts where full context is not available.

+**Consideration**:
+- Capture as much context as possible (source, method, parameters, stack trace)
+- Use correlation IDs to track related operations
+- Include user context and timestamp in all logs
+- Design logging to capture context at the point of error

+### Limitations

+- **DML limits**: Logging DML operations count against governor limits
+- **Storage limits**: Custom logging objects consume storage; plan for log retention and cleanup
+- **Query limits**: Querying logs counts against SOQL query limits
+- **Platform event limits**: Platform event fallback has its own limits and retention
+- **Performance impact**: Excessive logging can impact transaction performance

 ## Related Patterns